SpencerWBarnes/PiMon/README.md

 You may need C++ Build Tools to install all packages.

 ## Usage
 PiMon runs on a Python Waitress server.
+The webpage's address is `192.168.1.1`

 Run the app anywhere with:
 ```